3735943886/rf_converter/README.md

 ## Component Configuration

 1. Add the `RF Converter Assistant` integration in Home Assistant.
-2. When prompted, enter your username from the `Safemate` app.
+2. When prompted, enter your username found in the `Safemate` app.

 ## Usage